 Do you like science AND long walks on the beach?
 Then you're in luck!
 Our new citizen-based program, MPA Watch, trains volunteers how to collect data while walking along the most beautiful beaches of Malibu and Palos Verdes.
 Become a volunteer by attending the 2-part training program which includes one classroom training and one field training session.
 Attendance at both sessions is mandatory.

-Classroom training on August 21 must be completed, to attend
+Classroom training on March 11th must be completed to attend

 Volunteers must be at least 15 years old, or with a parent/guardian

 No previous experience required, but a willingness to learn is advisable; volunteers will be trained and asked to use basic field technology (binoculars, compass, digital cameras) and data sheets

 All volunteers must give at least a 6 month commitment, with 4 surveys a month in the field